The Lyons in Paris

-The Lyons in Paris (also called The Lyons Abroad and Mr. and Mrs. in Paree) is a 1955 British comedy film directed by Val Guest and starring Ben Lyon, Bebe Daniels and Reginald Beckwith.
+The Lyons in Paris (released in US as The Lyons Abroad) is a 1955 British comedy film directed by Val Guest and starring Ben Lyon, Bebe Daniels and Reginald Beckwith.
 It was a sequel to the 1954 film Life with the Lyons, and was shot at Southall Studios, though some genuine Paris location shots were used.
+The screenplay was formed by combining the plots of three of the radio scripts together.
+Filming began on June 28, 1954 and ended July 26th.
+The success of this film made Val Guest Hammer's top director.

 Plot

 Has Ben Lyon forgotten his wedding anniversary?
 His wife Bebe thinks he has, and can hardly contain her fury.
 When his son Richard sees him dining with a glamorous French singer he thinks the worst.
 But Ben is actually buying tickets from her, and he surprises everyone with a family holiday to Paris.
 Once in Paris, there are further misunderstandings involving the singer, trouble with an antique car, as well as visits to a seedy nightclub and to the famous Folies Bergère.